microchip-pic-avr-examples/pic16f13145-tachometer-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Tachometer — Use Case for CLB using the PIC16F13145 Microcontroller with MCC Melody
+# Tachometer — Use Case for CLB Using the PIC16F13145 Microcontroller with MCC Melody

 This repository provides an MPLAB® X project for interfacing the Configurable Logic Block (CLB) with Timer0 (TMR0) and Timer1 (TMR1) peripherals to control a Switec stepper motor.
 By the end of this example, you will be able to provide a degree of rotation (0-315) and have the stepper motor move to that angle.